aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

-Next, in order to support searchable encryption for this new access pattern, the table you create will need to be updated to include a new Global Secondary Index that uses a new beacon attribute.
+Next, in order to support searchable encryption for this new access pattern, the table you create will need to be updated to include a new global secondary index that uses a new beacon attribute.

 ::::tabs{variant="container" groupId=codeSample}